I'm Afraid to Go Home in the Dark: Plot

 The only way to scare 'em is to sing loud-and-loud!

-A way to scare most anything is to sing out loud!
+[The] way to scare most anything is to sing out loud!

-The song, which is "I'm Afraid to Come Home in the Dark" starts to plays.
+The song, which is "I'm Afraid to Come Home in the Dark" starts to plays (first verse sung by Billy Murray and second verse by Walter Van Brunt).
 The song is set to crude drawings which are according to the lyrics and are at the bottom of the screen.
 After some time, Bimbo reappears, with numerous dogs, and some beaters.
 He hits the dogs over the head with the beaters, mimicking a xylophone.
 After that, Bimbo then acts as the bouncing ball, and jumps on the lyrics.
 His doings at this section are according to the lyrics.
 His journey through the lyrics ends at his house.
 Bimbo tries multiple times to enter his property, but however multiple things like the stairs and the door comically move around, so that he cannot enter.
 The fight ends with the house comically dragging Bimbo inside.
 Bimbo then starts to yell outside his window.
 However, Bimbo and his house then comically morphs into a hot dog.
 The cartoon ends with the hot dog barking.